djalbat/necessary/README.md

 * The `isPathName()` function returns `true` if the string argument contains no `/` delimiters apart from the first and last characters:

 ```
-isPathName('root/'); // the return value is true
+isPathName("root/"); // the return value is true

-isPathName('/root'); // the return value is true
+isPathName("/root"); // the return value is true

-isPathName('./root'); // the return value is false
+isPathName("./root"); // the return value is false

-isPathName('../etc'); // the return value is false
+isPathName("../etc"); // the return value is false

-isPathName('/root/etc'); // the return value is false
+isPathName("/root/etc"); // the return value is false
 ```

 * The `isPathTopmostName()` function returns `true` if the string argument is both a name and an absolute path:

 ```
-isPathTopmostName('/root/'); // the return value is true
+isPathTopmostName("/root/"); // the return value is true

-isPathTopmostName('/root'); // the return value is true
+isPathTopmostName("/root"); // the return value is true

-isPathTopmostName('etc/'); // the return value is false
+isPathTopmostName("etc/"); // the return value is false
 ```

 * The `isPathRelativePath()` function returns `true` if the string argument does not start with a delimiter`/`:

 ```
-isPathRelativePath('etc'); // the return value is true
+isPathRelativePath("etc"); // the return value is true

-isPathRelativePath('./etc'); // the return value is true
+isPathRelativePath("./etc"); // the return value is true

-isPathRelativePath('../etc'); // the return value is true
+isPathRelativePath("../etc"); // the return value is true
 ```

 * The `isPathAbsolutePath()` returns `true` if the string argument starts with a delimiter`/`:

 ```
-isPathAbsolutePath('/root/etc'); // the return value is true
+isPathAbsolutePath("/root/etc"); // the return value is true
 ```

 * The `isTopmostNameInAbsolutePath()` function returns `true` if the second string argument begins with the first string argument optionally followed by a delimiter`/` and further characters:

 ```
-isTopmostNameInAbsolutePath('/root', '/root/etc');  // the return value is true
+isTopmostNameInAbsolutePath("/root", "/root/etc");  // the return value is true

-isTopmostNameInAbsolutePath('root', '/root/etc');  // the return value is false
+isTopmostNameInAbsolutePath("root", "/root/etc");  // the return value is false

-isTopmostNameInAbsolutePath('etc', '/root/etc'); // the return value is false
+isTopmostNameInAbsolutePath("etc", "/root/etc"); // the return value is false
 ```

 Note that the function assumes that the first argument is a topmost name and that the second argument is an abolute path.
 It does not check, it simply compares the two arguments with a single regex.